Estimating the number of superimposed sinusoids: Quasilikelihood approach

-Suppose we design the MOS algorithm for the {\it a priory} known frequencies case.
-If the error probability of this algorithm saves its behavior (for SNR tends to infinity) in the case of some errors in using frequencies values (i.e., the error probability, for example, still monotonically tends to zero or some non-zero constant), then we call such MOS algorithm as the BL-robust algorithm.
+Suppose we design the MOS algorithm in the case of {\it a priori} known frequencies.
+If the error probability of this algorithm saves its behavior (as the SNR or number of samples tends to infinity) in the case of some errors in using frequencies values (i.e., the error probability, for example, still monotonically tends to zero or some non-zero constant), then we call such MOS algorithm the BL-robust algorithm.